derklaro/aerogel/.github/README.md

 ### Version naming

 - `<version>-SNAPSHOT`: the current development snapshot, will be located in the sonatype snapshot repository.
-- `<version->-RC<rc-version-count>`: the current pre-release.
-The development process of the next version ended but needs more testing before an actual release.
 - `<version>`: A stable release version of aerogel.

 JSR 330